Logarithmic differentials on discretely ringed adic spaces: Logarithmic differentials on adic spaces

 The example already suggests that the problems lie in the singularities of $\Spec A^+$.
 Indeed we will see in \cref{section_differentials_smooth} that the differentials are well behaved for log smooth Huber pairs.

 We are now interested in the sheafification of~$\Omega^{n,\log}$.
 For a strict Huber pair $(A,A^+)$ over $(k,k^+)$ and $n \ge 1$, we consider the natural map

 If $(A,A^+)$ is local, it is injective by \cref{Omega_injective}.
 We conclude that the sheafification of $\Omega^{n,\log}$ is a subsheaf of $\Omega^n$.
-It will turn out that the sheafification can be described in terms of the K\"ahler seminorm which we study in the next subsection.
+It will turn out that the sheafification can be described in terms of the K\"ahler seminorm which we study in \cref{section_Kaehler}.